hazemezz123/Portfolio/README.md

 - Make sure your MongoDB connection is configured properly with network access for Vercel's IP ranges.
 - Test your API routes locally with `npm run dev` before deploying.
 - Check the Vercel deployment logs if you encounter issues.

+### Troubleshooting MongoDB Connection

+If you encounter the "Failed to load guestbook entries" error:

+1. **Check your MongoDB Connection String**

+   - Verify the connection string in your Vercel environment variables
+   - Make sure it includes the database name (e.g., `?retryWrites=true&w=majority`)
+   - Double-check username and password

+2. **Network Access in MongoDB Atlas**

+   - In MongoDB Atlas, go to Network Access
+   - Add `0.0.0.0/0` to allow connections from anywhere (for testing)
+   - Or add specific IP ranges for Vercel deployment regions

+3. **Vercel Logs**

+   - Check your Function Logs in the Vercel dashboard
+   - Look for MongoDB connection errors
+   - Verify the proper environment variables are set

+4. **Test Locally**
+   - Run `npm run dev` with a `.env.local` file
+   - Try connecting to your database locally first